Stop the full spectrum of email threats with behavioral AI that knows your people.

 The average business email compromise attack costs organizations $137,132.

-Every threat stopped is backed by clear, contextual evidence enriched with behavioral metadata.
+Every threat stopped is backed by clear, contextual evidence enriched with behavioral signals that explain the verdict and the associated risk.
 Analysts can investigate detection rationale, trace anomalous behaviors, and search historical events through detailed logs and visual timelines—all within a unified console.

 The realization of value was almost immediate—real-time visibility into attacks going on in the environment that are bypassing the traditional defenses.
 That context allowed ADT to start identifying threat trends while blocking them from employee inboxes.”